-I certify that I have audited the financial statements of the Northern Ireland Authority for Utility Regulation for the year ended 31 March 2011 under the Government Resources and Accounts Act (Northern Ireland) 2001.
-These comprise the Statement of Parliamentary Supply, the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity, the Statement of Operating Costs by Departmental Strategic Objectives and the related notes.
+I certify that I have audited the financial statements of the Northern Ireland Authority for Utility Regulation for the year ended 31 March 2012 under the Government Resources and Accounts Act (Northern Ireland) 2001.
+These comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and the related notes.
+I have also audited the Statement of Assembly Supply and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.
 I have also audited the information in the Remuneration Report that is described in that report as having been audited.